vensko/pint/README.md

 ```
 forget <dir> [<dir>]
 ```
-Pint never touches subdirectories, where it hadn't install anything.
+Pint never touches subdirectories, where it hadn't installed anything previously.
 Subdirectories with manually installed apps will simply be ignored.
-The *forget* command removed Pint's metadata from the subdirectories.
+The *forget* command removes Pint's metadata from the subdirectories.
 To make them manageable again, use the *installto* command.
 ```
 pin <dir> [<dir>]
 ```